This Santorini itinerary enables you to see the capital town Fira, the world-famous Oia and the black sand beach of Kamari in one day.

 A day trip to Santorini from Ios

 Journey times can be as little as 35 minutes or as long as 1 hour, 50 minutes.
-You’ll most likely end up taking each journey with a different ferry company.
+You’ll most likely take each journey with a different ferry company.
 View the latest schedules and prices for your dates here.

 For an independent day trip from Crete to Santorini, you’ll most likely need to go from the port of Heraklion.
 Fast ferries can be as quick as 1 hour, 45 minutes.
 However, it may be best to stay in Santorini overnight.